 Brief Description of Concentration

 Human Evolutionary Biology (HEB) provides a general foundation in human and organismic biology as part of the life sciences cluster of concentrations.
-All HEB concentrators receive a core introduction to basic evolutionary biology as well as human and nonhuman primate genetics, physiology, anatomy, behavioral biology, and paleontology.
-HEB courses also explore interactions between genes and environments, and the co-evolution of biology and culture.
+All HEB concentrators receive a core introduction to basic evolutionary biology as well as human and nonhuman primate genetics, physiology, anatomy, behavioral biology (including cultural evolution), and paleontology.
+HEB courses also explore interactions between genes and environments and the co-evolution of genes and culture.
 We encourage our students to get involved in research in HEB, and we offer many small, advanced courses for students to work intensively with members of the faculty.

 - Gen Ed 1056: Human Nature